 Fires in industrial or manufacturing properties are common occurrences in the United States as well.
 In fact, between 2011 and 2015, municipal fire departments in the U.S. reported that an estimated average of 37,910 fires at industrial or manufacturing properties happens each year, with annual losses from these fires estimated at 16 civilian deaths, 273 civilian injuries, and $1.2 billion in direct property damage.
 Furthermore, structure fires accounted for 20% of the fires, 49% of civilian deaths, 80% of civilian injuries, and 67% of direct property damage.

 Electrical distribution and lighting equipment is said to be the leading cause of structure fires in industrial properties, accounting for about 24% of the total.
 Meanwhile, heating is the leading cause of structure fires in manufacturing, accounting for 15% of the total.

-Workplace accidents are undeniably terrible for the victims and their respective families.
-So, if you are a victim of a workplace accident, or you know someone who is, or you lost a loved one because of this, then please never hesitate to ask for help.
-Workplace accident lawyers are always present, and they will be more than willing to help you in protecting your rights and in getting you the justice that you deserve.
+Fires, especially in industrial or manufacturing properties, can be incredibly appalling in all aspects for the victims and their respective families.
+Thankfully, there are lawyers out there who specialize in accidents like this.
+So, if you are a victim of a fire accident, or you know someone who is, or you lost a loved one because of this, then please never hesitate to ask for help.
+Fire accident lawyers will be more than willing to help you in protecting your rights and in getting you the justice that you deserve.